Seppli11/ZHAW-Summary/summaries/24FS/CCP2/6_Service Mesh.md

   * Retry
   * Health Checks
 * Fault injections
-  Istio can inject failures, such as delays (e..g network latency) or outright failures (HTTP error codes, TCP connection failure).
-This simulates failures on the network and test how resilient the service mesh is.
+  Istio can inject failures, such as delays (e.g. network latency) or outright failures (HTTP error codes, TCP connection failure).
+This simulates failures on the network and tests how resilient the service mesh is.

 Istio defines a concept called "Virtual Service".
 Rules, such as traffic rules, can then be specified on the virtual service.